MaureenEkwe/FraudSpotter-Job-Posting-Detection-Using-NLP-ML-Models/README.md

 - `machinelearning_fraudspotter.py` (TF-IDF models + SHAP analysis)
 - `BERT_fraudspotter.py`  DistilBERT embeddings + Logistic Regression for performance metrics)

-**The ipynb versions of these files will also be added to this repo so outputs can be viewed.**
+The ipynb versions of the files above will also be added to this repo but are not necessary to run this.

 ## Authors